dan-s-sec/HTB-Writeups/Facts.md

 ```
 *Figure 2: Source code snippet revealing the Camaleon CMS theme.*

-Registering a new user account and navigating to `facts.htb/admin` confirmed the software version as **2.9.0**, which is publicly known to be vulnerable to CVE-2025-2304.
+Navigating to `facts.htb/admin` and registering a new account, confirmed the software version as **2.9.0**, which is publicly known to be vulnerable to CVE-2025-2304.

 ### 3.2 Initial Access (Exploitation)
 *Execution of the identified vulnerabilities to achieve a user-level foothold.*